martinjankov/whp-hide-posts/README.md

 3. Enable Hide post functionality for additional post types by going to Settings -> Hide Posts

 == Changelog ==

+= 0.5.0 =
+*Release Date - 17 April 2020*

+* Removed option to hide post from REST API added in version 0.4.3 due to conflict with Guttenberg save / update post.
+The conflict happens because Guttenberg is using the REST API to save post and load additional data the hide post on REST API was causing conficts with the data.

+= 0.4.4 =
+*Release Date - 14 April 2020*

+* Added option to hide post on date archive page

 = 0.4.3 =
 *Release Date - 06 April 2020*